 Boundaries shown on deposited plans are categorised as either natural or artificial.
 Artificial boundaries may be linear boundaries, such as the lines defining roads or subdivisions, or they may be monuments such as buildings or walls.

-Note Linear boundaries must be either straight lines or regular arcs of a circle of fixed radius.
+All linear and artificial boundaries must be represented on the plan as either right lines (bearings & distances) or regular arcs of a circle of fixed radius (radius, arc length, chord bearing and distance).
 Irregular curved boundaries (ellipses, parabolas etc.) will not be accepted.

-refix the road fronting the lot
+refix the road(s) fronting the lot

 relocate the side and rear boundaries using all available marks, monuments and occupations.

 For more information contact firstname.lastname@example.org